AngryCarrot789/FramePFX/README.md

 I doubt this will ever even come close to those editors, but hopefully it will at least support some basic editing

+If you have any feedback/criticism for the app, that would be appreciate!
+Also feel free to contribute, if you would like to.
+You can see the TODO list near the bottom

 # Preview
 There are 6 themes.
 This is the `Soft Dark` theme.
 But there's also `Deep dark`, `Dark Grey`, `Grey`, `Red and Black` and a really bad `Light Theme` that makes discord's light theme look good
 ![](FramePFX.WPF_2023-09-22_22.08.29.png)